-According to DailyMed, an online database operated by the U.S. National Library of Medicine, a number of clinical studies have proven Tradjenta's safety and efficacy in patients with type 2 diabetes, including those with chronic renal impairment.
+According to an online database operated by the U.S. National Library of Medicine, a number of clinical studies have proven the safety and efficacy of Tradjenta medication in patients with type 2 diabetes, including those with chronic renal impairment.

-In two double-blind, placebo-controlled trials, researchers studied Tradjenta's efficacy as a monotherapy (i.e., as the only form of antidiabetic treatment).
+In two double-blind, placebo-controlled trials, researchers studied Tradjenta's efficacy as a monotherapy (the only form of antidiabetic treatment).
 A total of 730 patients participated in the studies.
 One of the studies lasted 18 weeks, while the other lasted 24 weeks.

 In the 18-week study, 76 patients were given a placebo and 151 were given Tradjenta 5mg.
 In the 24-week study, 167 patients were given a placebo and 336 were given Tradjenta 5mg.